zer2/fantasy-basketball-optimizer/about_intro.md

 This website aims to implement the fantasy basketball optimization methods I described in [my paper](https://arxiv.org/abs/2307.02188).
-For more readable and intuitive explanations of the methods, see the following tabs on static and dynamic ranking systems.
+For more readable and intuitive explanations of the methods, see the following tabs on static and dynamic ranking systems

-If you have any additional questions, please consult the paper or contact me on [reddit](https://www.reddit.com/user/zeros1123)
+If you have any additional questions, please consult the paper or contact me on [reddit](https://www.reddit.com/user/zeros1123).
+I'm always happy to discuss this work!

 *Hey!
 If you are unfamiliar with fantasy basketball, here are some useful links*
 - [*General intro*](https://dunkorthree.com/how-fantasy-basketball-work/)